kensanata/gridmapper/README.md

 2. [The SVG tutorials by Jakob Jenkov](http://tutorials.jenkov.com/svg/index.html)
 3. [The SVG section on the Mozilla Developer Network](https://developer.mozilla.org/de/docs/Web/SVG)

-The outermost element needs to have an id attribute that you will be referring to later.
-It also needs a width attribute.
+The outermost element needs to have an *id* attribute that you will be referring to later.
+It also needs a *width* attribute.
 This is used to scale your element.

-Thus, here's a little SVG element containing nothing but a circle indicating that you're working on a 100×100 grid:
+Thus, here's a little SVG element containing the white floor rectangle and two circles.
+The outermost element has both an *id* and a *width* attribute.

 ```
 <g id="well" width="100">